jmfife/globalprotectupdn/README.md

 ## Installation

 Clone this repo.
-Note: probably global protect needs to be disabled
+Note: probably global protect needs to be disabled from the UI before you can access GitHub, which in itself dempostrates why this kind of command line tool is useful!

 ```bash
 git clone git@github.com:jmfife/globalprotectupdn.git